 There are two concerns when giving a small child or even an older kid your iPad: protecting the device from them and protecting them from what’s on the device.
 This and other hard core cases can take care of the former, but you’ll need to set up some parental controls to take care of the latter.

-The main drawback is that you have to re-set the restrictions every time you give the iPad to your child unless you want to live with them yourself.
 Once you disable restrictions, you’ll have to go through and enable each one again the next time — completely tedious.

 There are several kid-safe tablets that offer better parental controls that you can set and forget.
 But if you’re sticking with the iPad, here’s how to set them up.